MichaelCWalsh7/Yurt-Index/README.md

     - This one really got the better of me for this proejct unfortunately.
 I spent a long time researching pagination using the tools and frameworks available, looking up tutorials online etc but almost everything that I found was related to sql.
     - I desperately wanted to include it in the project, but I did not have the luxury of time, and so had to  relegate it to future features.

+- Further Account Customization
+    - While images have been mentioned above, other account features are planned for a later date as well, such as an option to curate what data is presented on each user's profile, user tags etc.

 ## Technologies Used